 There will also be a waiting period between when you first place a claim and when the policy will start paying out - 30, 60, or 90 days is typical - so this is something to take into account when choosing your policy.
 If you have savings that will tide you over for a couple of months then a longer wait wouldn't be too much of a problem for your day to day finances.
 However, if you have little in the way of financial backup then opting for a policy that pays quickly could be a wise choice.

 It is also a good idea to look for a policy that backdates any claims to the first day you became unable to work.
-These will provide you with the most reassurance that you’ll be able to cover costs on an ongoing basis, even if you have to wait 30 days or so to receive the benefit.
-Be sure to compare income protection insurance and shop around to secure the best income insurance for your needs.
-See our income protection comparison for help.
+These will provide you with the most reassurance that you'll be able to cover costs on an ongoing basis, even if you have to wait 30 days or so to receive the benefit.
+Be sure to compare income protection insurance and shop around to secure the best cover for your needs.
+See our income protection comparison for help on getting the best salary protection possible..

 Most Income Protection Insurance products will specify a minimum and maximum age at which you can apply.
 The minimum age is normally 18 and the maximum usually extends to an average retirement age - around 60 years old.